EESSI/docs/docs/governance/governance.md

 #### 6.3.2 Ways of voting

+Votes can be cast:

+- in-person;
+- in a virtual meeting;
-Votes can be cast either in person, participating electronically, or via electronic vote (such as by e-mail).
+- via electronic vote (such as by e-mail, or through an approving review in GitHub).

 #### 6.3.3 Neutral votes